saniaki/SQL_airport_tunneling/README.md

 ### SQL query
-Following quesry is used in Impala to answer the questions presented in the "Goals" above.
+Following query is used in Impala to answer the questions presented in the "Goals" above.
 <pre>
 SELECT origin, dest,<br>
         ROUND(CAST(COUNT(*) AS decimal)/10) AS avg_num_flights,<br>